 A few days ago, someone emailed me asking me if I had a recipe for honey cake.
-You see, honey cake is something traditionally eaten on the Jewish New Year, which falls next week as eating honey is supposed to encourage a sweet New Year, doubly so if paired with apples.
+You see, honey cake is something traditionally eaten on the Jewish New Year (Rosh Hashanah), which falls next week as eating honey is supposed to encourage a sweet New Year, doubly so if paired with apples.

 But every honey cake I have been forced to try has been wretched (apologies if it was yours).
 They were dry and never sweet enough.
 They were coarse and totally unloved.
 And if I find myself at an occasion where I see a honey cake, well, I wonder why they didn’t ask me to make dessert instead, but then I steer clear of it just the same.
 This life is too short to eat terrible cake.

 I said as much to this reader, and that’s when it hit me: Right, this is my job!
 This is what I do!
 I take things that I think are terrible and I try to find a better way to go about them.
 That’s why this person emailed me, right?
 (Sometimes I forget.)
 And seeing as I don’t dislike honey, and I don’t hate spices and I don’t hate tradition or the Jewish New Year, well, it was time.

 I did a bit of research and learned that there was a recipe out there by one cookbook author Marcy Goldman that everyone is quite mad for — in a good way.
 And I was feeling pretty good about the copious tastes I’d had of the batter (um, before remembering how much booze was in there and look at that!
 It’s party time in here!) when it went in the oven but then.